dmlc/xgboost/doc/tutorials/multioutput.rst

 .. note::

-   This is still working-in-progress, and many features are missing.
+   This is still working-in-progress, and most features are missing.

 XGBoost can optionally build multi-output trees with the size of leaf equals to the number of targets when the tree method `hist` is used.
 The behavior can be controlled by the